 Prisons are legal confinements where people who are guilty of breaking the law spend some time supposedly to pay for their crimes; to reflect, make amends and become better people.
 African prisons more than ever need to make the reformation of her prisons a priority.
-The prison facility is called a correctional because like the name implies, there is a central idea of trying to correct these faulting personalities where need be.
+The prison facility is called a correctional institution because like the name implies, there is a central idea of trying to correct these faulting personalities where need be.

 The natural law and the legal state constitution, both value the life of the citizens whether good or bad.
-It is a thing of joy and huge practical statement that an ex-convict became a source of inspiration to others who are liable to similar mistakes and consequent torture.
+It is a thing of joy and a huge practical statement that an ex-convict became a source of inspiration to others who are liable to similar mistakes and consequent torture.
 Everything about the African prison needs a touch of renovation; from the rickety and dilapidated buildings to the negligence and non-nonchalant attitudes of the officials; questionable practices, all need to be addressed.

 Rehabilitation is a necessity in Africa.
 Prisoners are not the worst set of people in the world, they are people who reached their limits and probably could not endure anymore.
 Sometimes the only difference between them and lot of people is that they got caught.
 Some African prisons are a lot worse than the rugged ghettos that you know- congested with people who are arbitrary detained; poor basic amenities that should promote the sanity and conduciveness of the environment.

-We plead for a reformation in the criminal justice system of most African countries; we also hope that our prison are put in order so that the essence of our correctional will be met and the effect seen.
-In the absence of a proper revamping of the administration of the prisons, and a visible concrete reformation, many things will be jeopardized, for instance we will never stop wondering if these offenders actually receive the appropriate make over that qualifies them to re-enter the society or if they grow thicker skins, and harden up the more or leave more traumatized?
+We plead for a reformation in the criminal justice system of most African countries; we also hope that our prison are put in order so that the essence of our correctional institutions will be met and the effect seen.
+In the absence of a proper revamping of the administration of the prisons, and a visible concrete reformation, many things will be jeopardized, for instance we will never stop wondering if these offenders actually receive the appropriate makeover that qualifies them to re-enter the society or if they grow thicker skins, and harden up the more or leave more traumatized?

 These ills are not restricted to one particular country but in very many African countries, Rwanda, ranking as one of the world’s worst prisons, South Africa, Nigeria, Kenya, Equatorial Guinea, Burundi amongst others.
 In Kenya, we have over 3000 inmates sharing the prison space of only 800 prisoners.